waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `ladder_up` / `ladder_down`: Function as warps but are traversable tiles.
 - `hole`: A tile that a boulder can be pushed into, usually causing it to fall to a lower floor.
 The player can also walk into the hole after the boulder.
 - **Boulder Pushing:** When the player is standing on a tile directly next to the boulder, pushing it will move the boulder one tile, but the player's character remains stationary.
-- **Defeated Trainers as Obstacles:** In high-level areas like Victory Road, some defeated trainers (e.g., Juggler at (22,14)) become impassable objects.
-However, others (e.g., Hiker at (13,10)) do not and can be passed through.
-This needs to be tested on a case-by-case basis.
+- **Defeated Trainers as Obstacles (Hypothesis):** In high-level areas like Victory Road, the passability of defeated trainers is inconsistent.
+Some, like the Hiker at (13,10) on 2F, are passable.
+Others, like the Juggler at (22,14) on 2F, appear to be impassable.
+This must be tested on a case-by-case basis.

 # II.
 Battle Data & Strategy